RAF Andover: 1939 to 1945

 RAF Andover has a unique place in British history: the first British military unit to be equipped with helicopters, the Helicopter Training Flight, was formed in January 1945 as part of 43 OTU under the command of Squadron Leader B. H. Arkell.
 This was also the first European helicopter flying-training school, although the first European military unit formed solely with helicopters was the Luftwaffe's Transportstaffel 40 in 1944.
-The Helicopter Training Flight was equipped with nine Sikorsky R-4B Hoverfly I helicopters, and trained 100 British Army pilots for AOP duties, as well as pilots for the first RAF squadron to be equipped with helicopters, 529 Squadron, which carried our radar calibration duties.
+The Helicopter Training Flight was equipped with nine Sikorsky R-4B Hoverfly I helicopters, and trained 100 British Army pilots for AOP duties, as well as pilots for the first RAF squadron to be equipped with helicopters, 526 Squadron, which carried our radar calibration duties.

 1945 to 1977

 Post-war, RAF Andover continued to be used for helicopter flying training and operational research, C Flight of 657 Squadron, Army Air Corps, being renamed 1901 (Air Observation Post) Flight in February 1947.
-The Flight used six Sikorsky R-6A Hoverfly 2 (an improved version of the Hoverfly I) helicopters, and Auster AOP.6 aircraft to train British Army and Royal Air Force pilots and carry out operational trials.
-The Hoverfly 2s had little effective operational capability, but gave the Army valuable experience in the helicopter's potential use.
+The Flight used six Sikorsky R-6A Hoverfly II (an improved version of the Hoverfly I) helicopters, and Auster AOP.6 aircraft to train British Army and Royal Air Force pilots and carry out operational trials.
+The Hoverfly IIs had little effective operational capability, but gave the Army valuable experience in the helicopter's potential use.
 In addition to artillery direction, the Flight's experimental activities included photography, radar trials, air/ground communications, and fighter evasion.
 In January 1948, the Flight moved to Middle Wallop.

+The Maintenance Command Communication Squadron, which had been briefly reformed, was finally disbanded for the last time in August 1949.

 On 14 September 1955, RAF Andover was honoured with the freedom of the Borough of Andover.
 No. 12 Squadron RAF took part in the ceremony with a flypast of its English Electric Canberra B Mk.
 6 bombers, to mark the Squadron's pre-war association with RAF Andover.

 Andover continued its association with pioneering the use of helicopters in Britain when the Joint Experimental Helicopter Unit, a joint Royal Navy Fleet Air Arm, Army Air Corps and Royal Air Force unit exploring operational helicopter roles, was based at the station from 1958 to 1959.
 The unit used Westland Whirlwind helicopters and was disbanded at the end of 1959 to form No. 225 Squadron RAF.

 The station's association with aviation research continued, as trials of the Hawker P.1127, the Hawker Siddeley Kestrel FGA 1 (both experimental vertical take-off aircraft), and the Hawker Siddeley Harrier partially took place on the station.
 The Harrier was the developed form of the P.1127 and Kestrel, and was the world's first operational vertical/short take-off and landing aircraft.